decs-visa/_decsvisa/README.md

 A video demostrating the set up can be found [here.](https://www.youtube.com/watch?v=fFrF1hJVjfQ)

 The implementation requires `python >= 3.10` as the `match/case` syntax is used.
 Recommended use with python 3.10 to 3.12.
-DECS<->VISA has not been tested with python verions > 3.12.
+DECS<->VISA has not been tested with python versions > 3.12.
 The other requirements can be installed using the file `requirements.txt` with a command along the lines of:

 `pip3 install -r requirements.txt`